vuejs/v2.vuejs.org/src/v2/cookbook/packaing-sfc-for-npm.md

 ### How does npm know which version to serve to a browser/build process?

 The package.json file used by npm really only requires one version (`main`), but as it turns out, we aren't limited to that.
-By specifying 2 additional versions (`module` and `unpkg`) we can hit that sweet spot and older build processes, newer ES6 compatible ones, and eve browsers directly!
+We can address the most common use cases by specifying 2 additional versions (`module` and `unpkg`), and provide access to the .vue file itself using the `browser` field.
 A sample package.json would look like this:

 ```json
 {